SillyTavern/SillyTavern-Docs/Usage/API Connections/openai.md

 ## Mistral AI

-Mistral AI is a team developing open and proprietary models with high scientific standards and a focus on openness.
+Mistral AI is a team developing both open and proprietary models with high scientific standards and a focus on openness.
 You can run their models locally or through their API service, La Plateforme.

 ### API

 - The first step is to create an account on [La Plateforme](https://console.mistral.ai/).
-- Once that's done, you can set up your payment information or opt for the Free Tier.
+- Once that's done, you can choose a [plan](https://console.mistral.ai/billing/plans) and set up your payment information or opt for the Free Tier.
 - Next, you can create your [API key](https://console.mistral.ai/api-keys/).
 You may need to wait a couple of minutes before the key becomes valid!

 **Important!**
 *Lost API keys can't be restored!
 You would have to create a new one.
 Make sure to keep it safe!*

 ## Proxy